 Stalker with a Crush: Both twins have at least one during the series.
 Elizabeth gets abducted by hers; Jessica's pursues her relentlessly and finally kidnaps Elizabeth by mistake.

 Suddenly Sexuality: Steven comes out as gay in Sweet Valley Confidential, despite having supposedly been heterosexual for the whole of the original series, being married to Cara at the start of the book, getting engaged to Billie in Sweet Valley University, and having a nervous breakdown over the death of another girlfriend (Tricia Martin - see Identical Stranger above).
-His eventual boyfriend husband in The Sweet Life is Aaron Dallas, another case of Suddenly Sexuality.
+His eventual boyfriend husband in The Sweet Life is Aaron Dallas, whose case of the trope is even more pronounced as it is stated that he "became" gay simply by living in San Francisco.

 Textual Celebrity Resemblance: In the original versions, Mr. Collins is described as looking like Robert Redford.
 In the new, updated editions he's just described as looking like "a movie star".